 Environmental Justice

-In the U.S., an environmental justice movement inspired by the civil rights movement gained momentum in the 1980s, according to the University of Michigan’s Center for Sustainable Systems.
+In the U.S., an environmental justice movement inspired by the civil rights movement gained momentum in the 1980s, according to the National Resources Defense Council (NRDC).
 The environmental justice movement is, in a way, a response to environmental racism.

 A study commissioned by the United Church of Christ Commission for Racial Justice during the 1980s focused on toxic waste distribution throughout the United States.
 This study found that more than 15 million African Americans, as well as millions of Hispanics and Native Americans, lived close to at least one toxic waste site.